gabrielschulhof/bindings-principles/README.md

   ```
   If we overwrite all references to the "magic" value, we have no way of removing the timeout.
 In terms of memory management this is not a big poblem in the case of a timeout, because its semantics are such that it will simply run once and then be removed implicitly.
 However, in the case of ```setInterval()```, overwriting the return value of the function means that the interval has now leaked, and its callback will be called repeatedly "forever", keeping the memory allocated for it in place.
 Javascript follows this important heuristic and so, although V8 allows us to intercept a Javascript value as it is garbage-collected via weak references, our code that deals with handles can also be made easier: *If the handle goes out of scope before it is released, the resource to which it refers is leaked.*

-Armed with these heuristics, let's create our own handles with the help of NAN:
+Armed with these heuristics, let's create our own handles with the help of NAN:<a name="handle-class-template"></a>
 ```C++
 template <class T> class JSHandle {